jkravets1/equities/README.md

     len(u)

 "CIK" numbers are the sec's official unique identifier for public companies.
-A full list of the cik numbers in the universe is found in:
+It stands for "Central Index Key" A full list of the cik numbers in the universe is found in:

     u.ciks